phomlish/Tiernan/DOCS/Decisions.md

 4) for SystemInfoResult.IPAddress I returned ALL ip addresses for my host

-5) My installer , a more elegant solution would be to install as a service
+5) The installer was INNO, a more elegant solution would be to install as a service

 6) in the interest of time,
   I didn't document how I created the install package, but I did mention some details about the end result in the README.md